sebas-cam/sebas-cam/README.md

-# Hi there this is Sebastian! 👋
+# Hi there, this is Sebastian! 👋
 <br>

 * 💙 I love developing and researching